10 Ways You Can Participate and Show Your Support for Military Families

 8: Visit a Military Museum or Monument

 Find a local museum or monument recognizing military members or sacrifices of fallen soldiers.
-Take a couple hours to learn about those remembered there and honor their memory.
+Take a couple of hours to learn about those remembered there and honor their memory.

 9: Support Veterans